cotes2020/jekyll-theme-chirpy/_posts/2021-07-25-pending-machine-learning-journey.md

 tags: [AI Journey]
 ---

 After one and a half years of learning and working with Machine Learning, especially Deep Learning, I decided to stop.
+It is a hard decision in my life.
 Even though you might have heard the success stories in AI, I feel like it is not for me.
-Below are my thoughts about my journey.
+Below are my personal thoughts about my journey.

 ## 1. Introduction